BenjaminVega/spring-boot-crm/README.md

 The project is configured in such a way that just by running "mvn clean install" it will run:
 - the building process
 - the UnitTests
+- the docker containers
+- the health check to continue when the containers are running
-- The Integration Tests (bringing up the docker containers)
+- The Integration Tests
 - the Sonar analysis (Reliability, Security, Maintainability and Coverage)

 ## How to run the app